House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 In terms then of the elements that are provided for under this new section 30A, we are in circumstances where a person of that certain category, the PCBU, relevantly is that kind of person who has a health and safety duty and they engage in conduct in breach of that duty.
 So, once they have done that, once that kind of person has a duty and breaches the duty, then they are in real jeopardy once the death has occurred.

-So, in all the circumstances, perhaps I might couch the question in terms of: has serious consideration been given to that double or alternative standard that is applied, gross negligence or recklessness?
+So, in all the circumstances, perhaps I might couch the question in terms of whether serious consideration has been given to that double or alternative standard that is applied, gross negligence or recklessness.
 Why is it not reasonably sufficient given that the threshold has been established by a duty holder and a breach, low duty?
-Why is it not come in to a conclusion that there ought to be a single test associated with that of gross or criminal negligence?
+Why has it not come in to a conclusion that there ought to be a single test associated with that of gross or criminal negligence?

 The Hon.
 S.E.
 CLOSE: The initial test is that it substantially contributed to the death, so there is a trigger point, otherwise I think we are having slightly different views about the way in which we ought to approach this.
 We have followed the Boland review and therefore consistency with other jurisdictions.